BriefRobotics/sketchbot/docs/phi.md

 ![Nautilus sim](media/nautilus_sim.png)
 ![Nautilus shell](media/nautilus_shell.jpg)

+Of course, a shell _grows_ out from the center (the opposite of what we've done). φ is a common growth rate used throughout Nature.

 ## Growth Patterns

 As you saw if you watched the [Vi Hart video](https://www.khanacademy.org/math/recreational-math/vi-hart/spirals-fibonacci/v/doodling-in-math-class-spirals-fibonacci-and-being-a-plant-2-of-3) earlier, if we look at other growth patterns in Nature we find φ and Fibonacci all over the place.